NiskuT/Civilization/docs/continuous-integration.md

 # Implemented continuous integration

 We chose to use continuous integration to automate many tasks in our project.
 The continuous iteration tool we use is GitHub actions.
-If one of these actions fail during a merge request, the merge request cannot be authorized.
+If one of these actions fail during a pull request, the merge request cannot be authorized.

 ## Build the documentation